 What is a W-2?

 The W-2 Wage and Tax Statement is used to report an employee’s wages and taxes withheld for the year.
-As an employer, you must keep a copy of the W-2 for your own records as well as sending other copies to the employee, the Social Security Administration, the IRS, and state and local governments that require tax withholdings.
+As an employer, you must keep a copy of the W-2 for your own records as well as send other copies to the employee, the Social Security Administration, the IRS, and state and local governments that require tax withholdings.

 What is Form 1099?